Tauranga: Settlement

 Europeans trading in flax were active in the Bay of Plenty during the 1830s; some were transient, others married local women and settled permanently.
 The first permanent non-Maori trader was James Farrow, who travelled to Tauranga in 1829, obtaining flax fibre for Australian merchants in exchange for muskets and gunpowder.
 Farrow acquired a land area of 1/2 acre on 10 January 1838 at Otūmoetai Pā from the chiefs Tupaea, Tangimoana and Te Omanu, the earliest authenticated land purchase in the Bay of Plenty.

 In 1840, a Catholic mission station was established.
 Bishop Pompallier was given land within the palisades of Otūmoetai Pā for a church and a presbytery.
 The mission station closed in 1863 due to land wars in the Waikato district.

-New Zealand Wars–Tauranga Campaign
+New Zealand Wars

 The Tauranga Campaign took place in and around Tauranga from 21 January to 21 June 1864, during the New Zealand Wars.
-The Battle of Gate Pā is the best known.

-The Battle of Gate Pā was an attack on the well fortified Pā and its Māori defenders on 29 April 1864 by British forces made up of approximately 300 men of the 43rd Regiment and a naval contingent.
+The Battle of Gate Pā, the best known battle, was an attack on the well fortified pā and its Māori defenders on 29 April 1864 by British forces made up of approximately 300 men of the 43rd Regiment and a naval contingent.
 The British casualties were 31 dead (including 10 officers), and 80 wounded – the highest loss of life suffered by the British military in the New Zealand Wars.
-The Māori defenders abandoned the Pā during the night with casualties estimated at 25 dead and an unknown number of wounded.
+The Māori defenders abandoned the pā during the night with casualties estimated at 25 dead and an unknown number of wounded.